 ‘Let us prove to the world that good taste, good art, and good writing can be good selling,’ William Bernbach.

 Bullet points are saved for when you want to list things.
-The trick with bullet points are that they should comprise a complete continuous sentence, so only the last point should end with a full stop and each point should begin with a lower case letter.
+The trick with bullet points, when it comes to grammar, are that they should comprise a complete continuous sentence, so only the last point should end with a full stop and each point should begin with a lower case letter.

 The start of the sentence (preceding your bullet points) should end with a colon.
 I've supplied you with an example for your reading pleasure.

 Don't capitalise your title entirely and make sure you bold your sub headings.
 Read up on how to write great headlines here.

 Italics are reserved for titles of things such as books, movies, art etc and NOT for emphasising words as commonly mistaken.
 Cities, towns, companies and people’s names don’t require italics as it’s more reserved for artworks, such as my favourite movie Great Expectations.

 I use single quotation marks for quoting someone or referencing speech.
 I use double quotation marks for words that require emphasis or a word that is a colloquialism or made up.

 Doing the opposite of this is still technically correct grammar in Australia but a lot more people are erring towards the way above.
 As long as you are pedantically consistent, then you will be okay.